-Data are updated weekly on Wednesday mornings with reports as of close of business Tuesday
+Data are updated every two weeks on Wednesday morning with reports as of close of business Tuesday

 |Confirmed and probable cases|

 For more data, see the Centers for Disease Control (CDC) case counts map.
 Please note, CDC updates this map every two weeks.

 Currently, limited vaccine doses are available; however, there is enough of a supply to vaccinate those who are at higher risk of getting mpox.

 The focus of vaccine eligibility requirements is on those who are at higher risk of being exposed so that people can get vaccinated before being exposed.
 The goal is to maximize PrEP, (pre-exposure prophylaxis).

 If you have been identified as a close contact of someone diagnosed with mpox and are interested in post-exposure prophylaxis with the JYNNEOS vaccine, please contact the MCDPH CARES Team at 602-506-6767 to make an appointment.

 Note: The vaccine is NOT recommended for the majority of healthcare providers at this time UNLESS they have a known mpox exposure.
 Only providers who work in settings where exposure to mpox infection is anticipated on a daily basis OR have had high risk exposure to an individual diagnosed with mpox are eligible for vaccination.